ianfmcn/Equinox-Alignment/README.md

 The alignment code for BandedAlignment can be tested for single end alignment by running that py script directly using the example files.
 (It currently contains a placeholder main function to parse arguments.) python3 ./reference_code/BandedAlignment.py ./example_files/test_reference.fa ./example_files/test_sequence.fq 5 -m 1 -s -1 -d -1 > test_banded.txt
+This test_banded.txt is also in the folder example_files.
 ```

 ## Credits